-In reaching my conclusions, I've also considered whether the lending relationship between Vanquis and Mr C might have been unfair to Mr C under s140A of the Consumer Credit Act 1974 ("CCA").
+In reaching my conclusions, I've also considered whether the lending relationship between Vanquis and Mr D might have been unfair to Mr D under s140A of the Consumer Credit Act 1974 ("CCA").

-However, for the reasons I've explained, I've not been persuaded that Vanquis irresponsibly lent to Mr C or otherwise treated him unfairly in relation to this matter.
+However, for the reasons I've explained, I've not been persuaded that Vanquis irresponsibly lent to Mr D or otherwise treated him unfairly in relation to this matter.
 And I haven't seen anything to suggest that s140A CCA or anything else would, given the facts of this complaint, lead to a different outcome here.

-So overall and having considered everything I don't think that Vanquis treated Mr C unfairly or unreasonably in approving his credit card application.
-I appreciate this will be very disappointing for Mr C. But I hope he'll understand the reasons for my decision and that he'll at least feel his concerns have been listened to.
+So overall and having considered everything I don't think that Vanquis treated Mr D unfairly or unreasonably in approving his credit card application or offering to increase his credit limit.
+I appreciate this will be very disappointing for Mr D. But I hope he'll understand the reasons for my decision and that he'll at least feel his concerns have been listened to.